The Differential Fluid and transmission fluid are oils that play a significant part in your car’s performance.

 There is a pair of shafts and gears, and the driver uses the shifters and pedal clutch to drive the vehicle.

-In the manual transmissions the mechanical energy boosts the car’s speed.
+In manual transmissions, the mechanical energy boosts the car’s speed.
 Also, the car’s speed is determined by the direction of the clutch.

 Transmission Fluid For Automatic Transmissions